backdrop-contrib/slick/README.txt

 --------------------------------------------------------------------------------
 A full release should be reasonable after proper feedbacks from the community, some code cleanup, and optimization where needed.
 Patches are very much welcome.

 Alpha and Beta releases are for developers only.
 Be aware of possible breakage.

+However if it is broken, unless an update is explicitly required, clearing cache should fix most issues durig DEV phases.
+Always visit prior to any update:
+/admin/config/development/performance

 ROADMAP